BasisResearch/chirho/README.rst

 Our examples demonstrate how real-world causal assumptions can be expressed as probabilistic programs and real-world causal estimands can be expressed as program transformations.
-These example illustrate how Causal Pyro is compatible with any inference method implemented in Pyro, including the kinds of scalable gradient-based approximations that power much of the modern probabilistic machine learning landscape.
+These example illustrate how ChiRho is compatible with any inference method implemented in Pyro, including the kinds of scalable gradient-based approximations that power much of the modern probabilistic machine learning landscape.

 - `Tutorial <https://basisresearch.github.io/chirho/tutorial_i.html>`_
-  - Key observations inspiring Causal Pyro's design and outlines a causal Bayesian workflow for using Causal Pyro to answer causal questions
+  - Key observations inspiring ChiRho's design and outlines a causal Bayesian workflow for using ChiRho to answer causal questions
 - `Example: Backdoor Adjustment Criteria <https://basisresearch.github.io/chirho/backdoor.html>`_
   - Adjusting for observed confounders
 - `Example: Causal Effect Variational Autoencoder <https://basisresearch.github.io/chirho/cevae.html>`_